howard-yen/howard-yen/README.md

 I'm Howard Yen, a sophomore studying Computer Science at Princeton University.

 Here's a little bit about me:
-- I’m currently interning at [Map My Customers](https://mapmycustomers.me/).
+- I’m currently in the middle of my sophomore where I'm taking classes in Operating Systems, Fucntional Programming, and Computer Vision.
-- I’m currently learning PostgreSQL and I'm planning on learning JavaScript soon.
+- I’m currently learning JavaScript and React JS, but also improving my C++ skills through practice on leetcode.
-- I'm currently working on a MangaDex scrapper to automatically send chapters to Kindle as pdf files (can't make it public but message me if you want to talk about it!)
+- I'm currently working on making my own [website](howard-yen.github.io)!

 <!--
 **howard-yen/howard-yen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.